rbishop/butterflies/README.md

 have only one acceptor and have to manage the log of waiting connections instead of letting the operating systen kernel do this for you.

-Like Puma, Indian is designed using threads.
-Indian takes advantage of the `SO_REUSEPORT` socket option that is available in Linux kernel version 3.9+ and BSD operating systems.
-Each Indian thread can listen and accept connections on the same port.
+Like Puma, Butterflies is designed using threads.
+Butterflies takes advantage of the `SO_REUSEPORT` socket option that is available in Linux kernel version 3.9+ and BSD operating systems.
+Each Butterflies thread can listen and accept connections on the same port.
 The back log of connections will be load balanced by the underlying kernel so you get performance and reliability without having to manage that complexity yourself.
 You get the simplicity of Unicorn with the